goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/3.4-awx-cli-exercises/README.md

-# Exercise 4 - Creating Tower Objects Using `awx-cli`
+# Exercise 4 - Creating Tower Objects Using `awx`

 Next we want to configure Tower so that we can run Ansible jobs.
 For this we need Inventories, Projects, Credentials and Job Templates.
 When you first start with Tower, this is usually done via web UI.
-But using Tower more often and especially when you want to boot-strap a configured Tower from the bottom up it makes sense to do this via **awx-cli** in a scripted way - especially when Ansible is not yet set up properly.
+But using Tower more often and especially when you want to boot-strap a configured Tower from the bottom up it makes sense to do this via **awx** in a scripted way - especially when Ansible is not yet set up properly.

-In the first step you will learn to setup the inventory with **awx-cli** step by step to get practice using the tool.
+In the first step you will learn to setup the inventory with **awx** step by step to get practice using the tool.
 For the following steps (Projects, Credentials, Job Templates) we will not go into such detail.
-Instead we will just explain the actual **awx-cli** commands and put them all into a shell script.
-This shell script will serve as an example of how to bootstrap a Tower from bottom up, for example for test cases.
+Instead we will just explain the actual **awx** commands and put them all into a shell script.
+This shell script will serve as an example of how to bootstrap a Tower from bottom up.

 ## Create an Inventory

 First we create a static inventory, we’ll get to dynamic inventories later on.
-Try to figure out the proper invocation of **awx-cli** yourself and create an inventory name **Example Inventory**.
+Try to figure out the proper invocation of **awx** yourself and create an inventory name **Example Inventory**.

 > **Tip**
 >
-> Remember how you used the **awx-cli** help to get down to the needed
+> Remember how you used the **awx** help to get down to the needed
 > command.

 > **Warning**